red-list-ecosystem/typology-map/README.md

 ## License

-This project is licensed under the MIT license, see [LICENSE.md](LICENSE.md).
+This project is licensed under the MIT license, see [LICENSE](LICENSE).